Priyamaina Neeku: Soundtrack

 All lyrics are written by Viveka.

 Reception

 Jeevi of Idlebrain.com opined that "Because of the nature of story, this film went on a slow pace.
 He [Balasekaran] could have made the film little shorter.
 Nonetheless, he made sure that this film too have all the clean ingredients the youth is looking for".
+A critic from Sify wrote that "Unlike other Supergood films, the musical score of Sivasankar is pedestrian except for one song and director could have added one or sub plots to make it more engrossing.
+Sneha fails to live to up the role and it is Tarun all the way".
 A critic from Full Hyderabad wrote that "Except for the idea the diary from which the movie unfolds, there is nothing novel about the film".
+Andhra Today wrote "This movie may not add great value to the Super Good Films banner, but certainly won't ruin their reputation.
+Variety in the story is sure to add to the movie's strength.
+Some scenes look 'stretched' and slow down the pace of the movie, but the deft handling by the director make one gloss over the minor defects".